-DEATH AND DYING 3 UNITS
+DEATH AND DYING 3 UNITS PREREQUISITE: None.

 A study of dying, death, and bereavement.
 Medical, ethical, legal, philosophical, and religious considerations will be explored.
 This course qualifies for continuing education credit for nurses.
 Approved by the California Board of Registered Nursing, provider number 01480, for 45 contact hours.
 This course is also offered as PHIL 180.
+Associate Degree Applicable

-SPECIAL PROBLEMS IN RELIGIOUS STUDIES I 1 UNIT
+SPECIAL PROBLEMS IN RELIGIOUS STUDIES I

 PREREQUISITE: RELIG 100 or RELIG 101.
+INDEPENDENT STUDY: 3 hours per week.

 Assigned problems involving library and/or conference work for selected students who are interested in furthering their knowledge of religious studies on an independent study basis.
 Students are required to devote three hours per week to their project throughout the semester.
 Prior to registration, a contract must be prepared.

 See instructor for details.